 Alongside like-minded people, learn to respond to challenge, change and opportunity - like regulation or market changes - by exploring what you actually value.
 Then, develop an action plan for influencing positive change in your family life, farming business, community or wider industry.

-Guided by clinical psychologist and facilitator Bronwyn Moth of Umbrella Wellbeing and AWDT facilitator and farm advisor Geordie McCallum, the programme makes positive psychology practical for farmers, growers and other rural New Zealanders.
+Guided by a clinical psychologist and AWDT facilitator, the programme makes positive psychology practical for farmers, growers and other rural New Zealanders.

 This programme is a reminder that influence is a two-way street.
 You’ve always responded to the effects of the weather, the market or the board table – but real, meaningful change for the people and places you care about, starts at the kitchen table, with you.

 The Know Your Mindset.
 Grow Your Influence programme is a collaborative effort.
 Support from MPI, Farmstrong and the Rural Support Trust made this programme happen, along with founding support from Beef + Lamb New Zealand.

 - Paul Crick, Wairarapa

 The most potential on my farm, is in me.

 Paul Crick takes a practical, straightforward approach when it comes to developing mindset.
 “I have to do it.
 It’s my responsibility as a team leader, farmer and community member to know what’s in my control, find the best way forward and get the job done.
 The best outcomes for my family, business and off farm work, start with me having the right mindset.”

 Like most farmers, Paul is no stranger to change.
 After 30 years of managing farming challenges throughout his farming career, he sees new regulation and the pace of its implementation ratcheting up the pressure on farmers.